lformaggia/Pacs_BGLgeom_Ilaria_Mattia/network_diffusion/README.md

 ./main_network_diffusion input.param
 ```

-Some output will be produced.
+Some outputs will be produced.
 They are all stored in the `/data` folder.
 In `/data/vtk` will be stored all the vtk files produced by the solver
 of the FEM problem.
 They can be displayed using Paraview.